openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 an end-to-end deployment.
 This requires a hook interface to integrate external components.
 For instance, when testing Ironic scalability, Ironic needs to communicate with the Ironic Python Agent (IPA).
 A fake IPA can be implemented and synchronized with the VM status using this hook, which notifies the fake IPA whenever the VM status changes.

-To enable notifications, set ``external_notifier`` to ``True`` in the fake system
+To enable notifications, set ``external_notifier`` to ``True`` in the fake System object:
-object:

 .. code-block:: python